Mackenzie Fierceton: Penn Office of Student Conduct investigation

 At Penn in April 2021, the matter was referred to Penn's Office of Student Conduct, which suspended the awarding of Fierceton's master's degree.
 Their investigation concluded that "Mackenzie may have centered certain aspects of her background to the exclusion of others—for reasons we are certain she feels are valid—in a way that creates a misimpression."
-The Office of Student Conduct issued a $4,000 fine, ordered a notation on Fierceton's transcript that she had been sanctioned, and the appeals panel refused to release Fierceton's degree until she had made a formal letter of apology.
+The Office of Student Conduct issued a $4,000 fine and ordered a notation on Fierceton's transcript that she had been sanctioned, and the appeals panel refused to release Fierceton's degree until she had made a formal letter of apology.

-The fine was later quashed as not in accordance with the university's charter and, following press coverage, an open letter from students and alumni, and a walkout by students, Penn released her degree in April 2022, without requiring an apology.
+The fine was later quashed as not in accordance with the university's charter and, following press coverage, an open letter from students and alumni, and a walkout by students, Penn released her master's degree in April 2022.

 In December 2021, Fierceton began legal action against Penn, accusing the university of retaliating against her for her involvement in the wrongful death lawsuit.
-Three years later she reached a settlement with the university for an undisclosed sum, without having to sign a nondisclosure agreement, according to Norton.
+In February 2024, she reached a settlement with the university for an undisclosed sum, without having to sign a nondisclosure agreement, according to Norton.
 Smith believes that in the wake of former president Liz Magill's poorly received testimony at a congressional hearing on antisemitism on college campuses in the wake of protests over the Gaza war, the university was eager to avoid further bad publicity.
 He also believes it had concluded it could not defend some of its actions in Fierceton's case in open court.
 Fierceton said she was strongly considering attending law school as a result of the experience.

+Further studies

+In April 2022, Fierceton was a DPhil student at the University of Oxford.